hastec-fr/apash/README.md

 <details>
 <summary>ZSH Variant</summary>
-Same if you want to use it with zsh.
+The same applies if you want to use it with zsh.

 ```bash
 curl "https://raw.githubusercontent.com/hastec-fr/apash/refs/heads/main/bin/apash-zsh-min.sh" -o apash-zsh-min.sh